 Verify that your Project is in the City of Miami

-You will need the following documents in order to get your fence permit:
+You will need the following in order to apply for a demolition permit:

 - A Recent Site Survey.
 This must be prepared by a certified Surveyor.
-The survey cannot be more than one year old and must be drawn to scale.
+The survey can not be more than six months old and must be drawn to scale.

-- You will need to create an iBuild account to apply (or if you already have an account, you can simply login).
+- You will need to create an iBuild account to apply (or if you already have an account, simply login below).

-- Select "start application" and then "building application".
+- Select "start application" and then "total/partial demolition permit".

 - After filling out the application, you will be asked if you'd like to upload your plans electronically.